georgealym/project-one/README.md

   - Weather value (xvalue)
   - Average of total scores of match for same weather fact

-* Plots of Weather vs. Wins (Use legend or subplots)

-Scatter plot and linear regression:
+* Plots of Weather vs. Wins (Use legend or subplots) : Scatter plot and linear regression

   1. Home
   - Weather value (xvalue)